 My first 20mm figures were the good old Airfix Guards Infantry and Band (in shocking pink!), soon followed by others as they were released, and by 1968, when I bought my first metal Hinton Hunt 20mm figures, I had a large collection of World War II figures, tanks, guns, and aircraft.

 I was a founder member of WARGAME DEVELOPMENTS and have been the treasurer and membership secretary ever since.
-I have also organised – along with Tim Gow - the annual conference (COW – Conference of Wargamers) for the past ten years.
+I have also organised – along with Tim Gow - the annual conference (COW – Conference of Wargamers) for more that fifteen years.

 My main interests are wargaming any wars from 1850 onwards, although I have a special interest in Colonial, the Spanish Civil War, and World War II wargaming.
 I also have a special interest in wargames that use square or hex grids for movement and weapon ranges.